joycechew/joycechew.github.io/_pages/cv.md

 * May 2018 - September 2020: Undergraduate Researcher
   * Calvin University Department of Chemistry and Biochemistry
+  * Projects:
-  * * Development of a parallelized, high-throughput website for equilibrium binding analysis:* Applied several classes of optimization algorithms to the simultaneous determination of reaction stoichiometry and binding constants of equilibrium systems of host-guest binding.
+    * _Development of a parallelized, high-throughput website for equilibrium binding analysis:_ Applied several classes of optimization algorithms to the simultaneous determination of reaction stoichiometry and binding constants of equilibrium systems of host-guest binding.
 Evaluated speed, convergence, and accuracy to devise a new hybrid algorithm.
 Currently implementing this new methodology in a supercomputer software package to facilitate fast, high-throughput analysis via a website interface.
-  * * Mathematical and computational analysis of 1:1 equilibrium binding:* Wrote Monte Carlo simulations to determine the robustness of global analysis for determination of binding constants of 1:1 host-guest equilibrium binding.
+    * _Mathematical and computational analysis of 1:1 equilibrium binding:_ Wrote Monte Carlo simulations to determine the robustness of global analysis for determination of binding constants of 1:1 host-guest equilibrium binding.
 Numerically demonstrated the benefits of using mathematically-derived optimal parameters for the titration experiment.
   * Supervisor: Dr. Douglas A. Vander Griend

 * May 2017 - August 2017: Undergraduate Researcher
   * Calvin University Department of Mathematics and Statistics
   * Worked towards a new proof of the 3-variable Moreno-Socias conjecture to prove the generalized conjecture.
 Used computer algebra systems to compute Grobner bases of generic ideals.
 Formulated a conjecture characterizing generic Grobner bases and proved the 2-variable case.
   * Supervisor: Dr. James Turner

 <!-- Skills